Namada Indexers

 You can expect to see some database connection errors in the logs during the time the database is being initialized -- these are normal and will resolve within a couple minutes.

-Assuming you want to keep the indexer running persistently in the background, you will likely want to perform this step using something like screen or tmux.
+Assuming you want to keep the indexer running persistently in the background, you will likely want to perform this step using something like screen

-Eg. In Ubuntu, using screen:
+Eg. In Ubuntu, using screen

-1. Start a new screen session: screen -S indexer
+- Start a new screen session:

-2. Start the indexer: just docker-up
+- Start the indexer:

-4. To re-attach to the session at a later time: screen -d -r indexer
+- To re-attach to the session at a later time:

-Stop the indexer with Ctrl+c.
-Remove all associated data with docker compose down --volumes.
+.
+Remove all associated data with docker compose down --volumes

 REST API

-Once the indexer has been started, the webserver container will serve requests at the port given by WEBSERVER_PORT in the .env file.
+container will serve requests at the port given by WEBSERVER_PORT

-Available endpoints are documented in the swagger.yml file inside the repo.
+Available endpoints are documented in the swagger.yml

 Eg. to query the latest indexed block: